 How to Become an Electrician in Delaware

-The Bureau of Labor Statistics (BLS) reports that demand for qualified electricians in Delaware is growing rapidly.
-Between 2018 and 2028 the number of positions for electricians in the state is expected to increase by as much as 10 percent.
-For a young person willing to go through training and classroom time to learn the trade, becoming an electrician in Delaware is a smart, lucrative and stable job opportunity.
+The Bureau of Labor Statistics (BLS) reports a growing demand for qualified electricians in Delaware.
+Between 2023 and 2033, electrician jobs in the state are expected to increase by 17%.
+For those willing to complete training and classroom instruction, becoming an electrician in Delaware offers a stable, lucrative career.
 [En Español]

 Requirements for Becoming an Electrician in Delaware

-To do any electrical work in Delaware you must be licensed through the State Board of Electrical Examiners.
-Your first step will be to get licensed as an electrical apprentice.
-This allows you to work and earn required hours of hands-on experience as you go through an apprenticeship.
-To qualify you must be enrolled in an approved program.
+To perform electrical work in Delaware, you must obtain a license from the State Board of Electrical Examiners.
+The first step is becoming a licensed electrical apprentice, which allows you to work and gain hands-on experience through an apprenticeship.
+To qualify, you must be enrolled in an approved program.

-Once you have completed an apprenticeship program you can apply for a journeyperson license.
-If you have a certificate of completion from an approved program you will not have to take the journeyperson exam.
-If you do not, you will have to apply for the license by examination.
-To apply by examination you must show that you have a minimum of 8,000 hours of on-the-job work experience and pass the journeyperson exam.
+After completing an apprenticeship program, you can apply for a journeyperson license in Delaware.
+If you have a certificate of completion from an approved program, you are not required to take the journeyperson exam.
+If you do not have a certificate, you must apply for the license by examination, which requires 8,000 hours of on-the-job work experience and passing the journeyperson exam.

 Electrician Apprenticeship Programs in Delaware

-The most common option for preparing to be an apprentice electrician in the state is to enroll in an approved apprenticeship program.
-These may be union or non-union programs and they include all the required classroom hours and work experience hours needed to become a journeyperson upon completion.
-Those who finish one of these programs will not have to take the journeyman test.
+The most common way to become an apprentice electrician in Delaware is by enrolling in an approved apprenticeship program.
+Both union and non-union programs are available, providing the required classroom instruction and hands-on work experience needed to qualify as a journeyperson.
+Graduates of these programs do not need to take the journeyperson exam.

-The largest union program in Delaware is offered by the Local 313 International Brotherhood of Electrical Workers in combination with the National Electrical Contractors Association in the form of the Electrical Training Alliance.
-The Alliance offers the Joint Apprenticeship and Training Committee (JATC) program for young people interested in becoming electricians.
-To qualify to enroll you must be at least 18, have a GED or high school diploma, have passed algebra I, have transportation and be able to pass an aptitude test.
+The largest union apprenticeship program in Delaware is offered by Local 313 of the International Brotherhood of Electrical Workers (IBEW) in partnership with the National Electrical Contractors Association (NECA) through the Electrical Training Alliance.
+This program includes the Joint Apprenticeship and Training Committee (JATC) for individuals pursuing a career as an electrician.

-For a non-union apprenticeship program students can choose the Independent Electrical Contractors of Chesapeake Bay.
-The Electrical Apprenticeship Training Program takes four years to complete and prepares students for the journeyperson license.
-It has similar enrollment requirements to the union programs.
+For a non-union apprenticeship, students can enroll in the Independent Electrical Contractors (IEC) of Chesapeake Bay.
+The Electrical Apprenticeship Training Program lasts four years and prepares students for the journeyperson license.
+Enrolment requirements are similar to those of union programs.

 Delaware Schools for Electricians

-An apprenticeship program in Delaware will provide you with all the requirements you need to become licensed, but it is not the only path to becoming an electrician.
-You can also complete a community college or trade school program in electrical technology or electronics engineering to get the required classroom hours, but you will also need to partner with an electrical contractor to work as an apprentice and get the 8,000 hours required.
+An apprenticeship program in Delaware provides all the requirements for licensing, but it is not the only path to becoming an electrician.
+Another option is completing a community college or trade school program in electrical technology or electronics engineering to fulfill the classroom hour requirements.
+However, you must also work with an electrical contractor as an apprentice to complete the required 8,000 hours of hands-on experience.
 Some schools to consider include:

 - University of Delaware, Newark.
 For students who want to earn a four-year degree, the University of Delaware offers a bachelor’s degree in electrical engineering.
 This gives you the flexibility to continue with a career as an electrician or to go into engineering and related fields.